-The Board of Directors has established a minimum fund balance policy for the general fund to provide for financial stability and contingencies within the District.
-The policy is that the District shall maintain 5% of general fund revenues as committed within the total fund balance.
-Portions of fund balance that are set aside for the purpose of meeting this policy are recorded on the financial statements as a part of the unassigned fund balance.
+The board of directors has established a minimum fund balance policy for the general fund to provide for financial stability and contingencies within the district.
+The policy is that the District shall end each year with at least 5% of that year's general fund balance expenditures towards a minimum fund balance.
+Portions of fund balance that are set aside for the purpose of meeting this policy are recorded on the financial statements as a part of Unassigned fund balance.